 Q: What happens if a Lender decides to deny PPP Loan Forgiveness?

-A: If the Lender determines and reports to the SBA that forgiveness should be denied, the Lender must notify the Borrower of its decision in writing.
+A: If the Lender determines that forgiveness should be denied, the Lender must notify the Borrower of its decision in writing.
+The SBA may review the denial and has the same 90 day review period.

 Q: Can a Borrower appeal a Lender’s decision to deny forgiveness?